weberdaniel/reactive-cpp/README.md

 $ cd .. <br>
 $ ./build/app/svdemo/svdemo --config-file=./app/svdemo/caf-application.conf

+The Config file can be omitted, but then you will not see anything, since you will not get Debugging messages.

 ## Use Github Package (Not Recommended | High Download | Platform Independent)

 $ docker pull ghcr.io/weberdaniel/caf-supervisor:latest <br>